Pipeline Explorer

 Composition Expression

-The code shown above each pipeline is the exact Scala expression you would write to compose these transducers:
+The code shown above each pipeline is the symbolic Scala you would write when every selected stage has a matching Transducer value in scope (see IngestPipeline, Transducers, CasIngest, BombGuard, BlockVerify):

 // Basic ingest